oracle/terraform-provider-oci/website/docs/r/database_db_node_console_connection.html.markdown

 * `id` - The OCID of the console connection.
 * `state` - The current state of the console connection.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
+	* `create` - (Defaults to 20 minutes), when creating the Db Node Console Connection
+	* `update` - (Defaults to 20 minutes), when updating the Db Node Console Connection
+	* `delete` - (Defaults to 20 minutes), when destroying the Db Node Console Connection

 ## Import

 DbNodeConsoleConnections can be imported using the `id`, e.g.